KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 ## Discussion

-### There is a need for some sieve that can filter signal from noise
+### There is a need for some way to filter signal from noise

 There are between [hundreds](https://chatgpt.com/c/69b10bd7-f92c-8325-b516-d999b5b2b409) and [thousands](https://claude.ai/share/fb9590de-c4b7-44f8-bfbb-7f80af30d3f9) of neural network optimizer papers floating around the internet.
 The typical such paper claims to improve upon standard practice by a wide margin: